Bounding temporal quantum correlations

 which can be reached by suitably chosen measurements.
 This value has already occurred in the literature \cite{Barbieri09,dimwit}, but only qubits have been considered.
 Our proof shows that it is valid in arbitrary dimension.
 Note that the fact that the maximal value is obtained on a qubit system is not trivial, although the measurements are dichotomic.
-For Kochen-Specker inequalites with dichotomic measurements examples are known, where the maximum value cannot be attained in a two-dimensional system \cite{dimwit} and also for Bell inequalities this has been observed \cite{Pal10, moroder13}.
+For Kochen-Specker inequalities with dichotomic measurements examples are known, where the maximum value cannot be attained in a two-dimensional system \cite{dimwit} and also for Bell inequalities this has been observed \cite{Pal10, moroder13}.

 As a third application, we consider the noncontextuality scenario recently discovered by S. Yu and C.~H. Oh \cite{YuOh12}.
 There, thirteen measurements on a three-dimensional system are considered, and a noncontextuality inequality is constructed, which is violated by any quantum state.
 It has been shown that this scenario is the simplest situation where state-independent contextuality can be observed \cite{Cabello11}, so it is of fundamental importance.
 We can directly apply our method to the original inequality by Yu and Oh, as well as recent improvements \cite{KBLGC12} and compute the corresponding Tsirelson-like bounds.
+We recall that our results are not directly related to the phenomenon of quantum contextuality, since no compatibiliy of the measurements is assumed, but they show the effectiveness of our method even on complex scenarios, namely, inequalities containing 37 or 41 terms, that involve sequential measurements.
 Our results are summarized in Table 1.

-Another class of inequalities is given by the guess-your-neighbor's-input (GYNI) inequalities \cite{GYNI10}, which, if viewed as multipartite inequalities, show no quantum violation but a violation with the use of post-quantum no-signalling resources.
+Another class of inequalities is given by the guess-your-neighbor's-input inequalities \cite{GYNI10}, which if viewed as multipartite inequalities, show no quantum violation but a violation with the use of postquantum no-signalling resources.
 We calculate the sequential bound for the case of measurement sequences of length three, instead of measurement on three parties.
 We consider

 with the notation $P(r_1,r_2,r_3|s_1,s_2,s_3)$ as before, and possible results and settings $r_i\in \{0,1\}$ and $s_i\in\{0,1\}$.
 We find that